Finger Test Probes & Accessibility Testing Probes

 - Distance from probe tip to stop face: 100 mm

-- Application-specific articulated finger geometry
+- Specific articulated finger geometry

-TFP-04 Articulating Finger Probe
+TFP-04 Articulating Finger Test Probe

 Product Details